nedimtuna/PlaywrightAutomationProject/README.md

 ## Test Configuration

-- Tests are located in `.tests.
+- Tests are located in ./tests.
 - Configured for multiple environments including Chromium, Firefox, WebKit, and mobile browsers.

-Certainly!
-Here's an expanded section on writing tests:

 ---